emdgroup/baybe/docs/userguide/campaigns.md

 # Campaigns

-Campaigns play a crucial role in Design of Experiments, and consequently also for BayBE.
+Campaigns play a crucial role in Design of Experiments (DOE), and consequently also for BayBE.
 They serve as a structured framework for defining and documenting an experimentation process.